-Judge Blocks California Law Against Large Gun Magazines
+Judges Issue Conflicting Rulings on Calif.
+Gun Law

+SAN DIEGO (CN) — Gun advocates Thursday received conflicting rulings from two different federal courts, indicating that the fight to keep large weapons magazines in the state is far from over.

-SAN DIEGO (CN) — Gun advocates Thursday won a temporary reprieve from a section of California gun controls, when a federal judge issued a temporary injunction against the section of Proposition 63 that prohibits possession of magazines holding more than 10 rounds of ammunition.
+In Duncan v.
+Becerra, gun owners won a temporary reprieve from a section of California gun controls when a federal judge issued a temporary injunction against the section of Proposition 63 that prohibits possession of magazines holding more than 10 rounds of ammunition.

 U.S. District Judge Roger Benitez enjoined the requirement that gun owners surrender lawfully purchased property or become subject to criminal prosecution.
-The ban was to take begin on July 1.
+The ban was to take effect on July 1.

 “Plaintiffs’ entitlement to enjoy Second Amendment rights and just compensation are not eliminated simply because they possess ‘unpopular’ magazines holding more than 10 rounds,” Benitez wrote.